 Flora Adamian is a candidate for the Master of Arts in German and European Studies at Georgetown University’s Walsh School of Foreign Service, where she is also pursuing an honors certificate in International Business Diplomacy.
 Ms. Adamian is the recipient of the BMW Center for German and European Studies’ Flynn Memorial Scholarship, a full-tuition award granted to one outstanding member of each incoming class.

-Ms. Adamian graduated magna cum laude and Phi Beta Kappa from Occidental College in Los Angeles in 2018, where she studied Diplomacy and World Affairs with a minor in German.
-After her undergraduate studies, Ms. Adamian was awarded the U.S. Department of State’s Congress-Bundestag Fellowship for Young Professionals, which allowed her the opportunity to live, study, and work in Germany for one year.
-While abroad, she was a visiting fellow at Humboldt Universität in Berlin, an intern for the German Parliament, and a reporting fellow at a Berlin-based NPR member station.
+Ms. Adamian graduated magna cum laude and Phi Beta Kappa from Occidental College in Los Angeles, where she studied Diplomacy and World Affairs with a minor in German.
+In 2019, she was awarded the U.S. Department of State’s Congress-Bundestag Fellowship for Young Professionals, which allowed her to study at Humboldt Universität, intern for the German Parliament, and report on local news for a Berlin-based NPR member station.

-Drew Fenner is a Masters candidate in German and European Studies at the Walsh School of Foreign Service, where he is also pursuing an honors certificate through the Landeggar Program in International Business Diplomacy.
-He graduated summa cum laude from the University of Florida with a BA in Political Science and a minor in European Union Studies.
-During his undergraduate career, he spent summers abroad in Salzburg, Austria and Brussels, Belgium studying EU trade and foreign policy.
+Drew Fenneris a Master’s candidate in German and European Studies at the Walsh School of Foreign Service, where he is also pursuing an honors certificate in International Business Diplomacy with specific interest in trade, technology, and sustainability.
+His Master’s thesis focuses on transatlantic convergence on semiconductor trade and investment policy.
+Mr. Fenner graduated summa cum laude from the University of Florida with a Bachelor’s in Political Science and a minor in European Union Studies.
+During his undergraduate career, he spent summers abroad in Salzburg, Austria and Brussels, Belgium studying EU foreign and economic policy.

 Eleanor Rubin is a Master’s candidate in German and European Studies at the Georgetown University Walsh School of Foreign Service, where she is pursuing the International Business Diplomacy Honors Program and is most interested in studying the intersection of diplomacy, technology, and business.